UP | HOME

 • It is analogous to how Broadcasters and Listeners make interfacing with the /tf topic easier even though you could publish/subscribe directly.

-• MoveItCpp is C++ API for MoveIt.
-Rather than communicating with a separate move_group node, it essentially makes the node you are using into the move_group node.
+• Rather than communicating with a separate move_group node, it essentially makes the node you are using into the move_group node.

-• It does not currently have all the functionality we require
+• It does not currently have all the functionality we require.

 • rviz plugin MoveIt has special plugins for rviz to interactively perform motion planning.